awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-social-idp.md

 1. Select your social identity provider as one of the **Enabled Identity Providers** for your user pool app\.

-1. Type your callback URL into **Callback URL\(s\)** for your user pool app\.
-This is the URL of the page where your user will be redirected after a successful authentication\.
+1. Enter your callback URL into **Callback URL\(s\)** for your user pool app\.
+This is the URL to which your user will be redirected after a successful authentication\.

    ```
    https://www.example.com